Getting a vasectomy: ‘My scrotum’s career ended with an underwhelming online booking form and a scalpel’

 And, as it turns out, there’s actually no scalpel at all.

 A tiny hole is put in your scrotum, the doctor then uses a terrifyingly named device called a Haemostat to separate the vas deferens from the skin.
-From here, the Vas Defences is lifted through the scrotum hole, allowing the doctor to plug this tube before gently returning the vas deferens to its original spot.
+From here, the Vas deferens is lifted through the scrotum hole, allowing the doctor to plug this tube before gently returning the vas deferens to its original spot.
 And that, my friends, is a vasectomy.

 For some men, the procedure can be completed through one single hole, for other men, it requires two.
 While the first hole punched in my sack wasn’t exactly painful, it was a little more uncomfortable than I would have liked.
 I considered closing my eyes and thinking of Ireland but this wasn’t the time to tough it out.
 This was surgery on my ball-sack for goodness sake.
 Therefore I asked the doctor for a little more anaesthetic.
 He nodded and handed me a bite-mark-riddled wooden spoon.